dackq/express-code-challenge/readme.md

 ## Documentation

-Documentation for the classes and modules used in the server can be acessed in the docs folder.
-These files will be servered up at localhost:3000/docs once the server is started.
+Documentation for the classes and modules used in the server can be acessed via github pages [at this link](https://dackq.github.io/express-code-challenge/).

+If you would like, they can also be accessed at [localhost:3000/docs](localhost:3000/docs) once the server has been started.